ropensci/jqr/vignettes/jqr_vignette.md

 }
 ```

 The program passed is exactly the same as you'd pass on the command line.
-Because this is simpl a replication of the command line in R, there is a higher level interface, or DSL.
+Because this is a  simple replication of the command line in R, there is a higher level interface, or DSL, to make it easier to use `jq`.
+Nonetheless, the low level interface is important as some `jq` veterans may not want to deal with a DSL, and you may need to drop down to the low level interface if the DSL doesn't work for some reason.

-## jqr DSL
+### jqr DSL

 The `jqr` DSL uses a suite of functions to construct queries that are excuted internally with `jq()` after the last piped command.
-We use some logic provided by Stefan Bache to determine whether the a function call is the last in a series of pipes, and if so, we run `jq()` on the JSON string passed, and the program/query passed.
+We use some logic provided by Stefan Bache to determine whether the function call is the last in a series of pipes, and if so, we run `jq()` on the JSON string and program/query passed.

 You don't have to use pipes - they are optional.
 Though they do make things easier in that you can build up queries easily, just as you would with `jq`, or any other tools, on the command line.